 A Councillors' Workshop was conducted on 21 March 2018 to consider how to progress given that Lotterywest had approved a reduced grant of \$200,000.
 It was agreed to reconsider May Holman Reserve and the Fire Station as alternative sites to the Depot site such that the funds allocated for renovating the Depot could be reallocated as contribution to constructing the Men's Shed.
 A report on the final preferred site and facility funding model was requested for the May 2018 OCM.
-At the May 2018 OCM, Council resolved (in part) to:
+At the May 2018 OCM, Council resolved to:

-- "2.
-Selects the May Holman Reserve as the new preferred site for the proposed Bassendean Men's Shed based on the cost estimates and site analysis provided; - 3.
-Requests staff to assist the Bassendean Men's Shed to develop a "Business Plan" that is to be submitted to Council for review by the June OCM; - 4.
-Undertakes a formal Request for Quote process to confirm the findings of officers' preliminary cost analysis for the May Holman Reserve site, starting with a cost comparison of the proposed retaining wall/fill compared to realignment of the Town of Bassendean stormwater drain that would provide a more effective utilisation of the land parcel; - 5.
-Dependent on these aforementioned processes, refers any potential additional funding of the Bassendean Men's Shed to the draft 2018/19 Budget; - 6.
-Requests staff to further liaise with the Department of Planning, Lands and Heritage to advance advice recently received by the Town of Bassendean "That the Department of Planning, Lands and Heritage can facilitate the repurposing of Reserve 45364 from 'Public Recreation' to 'Community Purpose' with a change to the Management Order to allow sub-leasing to facilitate a Men's Shed".
+- "1.
+Select the May Holman Reserve as the preferred site for the proposed Men's Shed. - 2.
+Assist the Bassendean Men's Shed to develop a Business Plan to be submitted to Council for review. - 3.
+Undertake formal quote processes to confirm the findings of officers' preliminary cost analysis for the May Holman Reserve site, starting with a cost comparison of the proposed retaining wall/fill compared to realignment of the Town of Bassendean stormwater drain. - Refer any potential additional funding of the Bassendean Men's Shed to the draft 2018/19 Budget. - 5.
+Liaise with the Department of Planning, Lands and Heritage to advance advice recently received by the Town of Bassendean "That the Department of Planning, Lands and Heritage can facilitate the repurposing of Reserve 45364 from 'Public Recreation' to 'Community Purpose' with a change to the Management Order to allow subleasing to facilitate a Men's Shed."

-Objectives Strategies Measures of Success What we need to achieve How we're going to do it How we will be judged 1.1 Build a sense of place and 1.1.1 Facilitate engagement and empowerment of local communities Community / Stakeholder Satisfaction Survey belonging 1.1.2 Activate neighbourhood spaces to facilitate community gathering (Engagement and Participation) 1.2 Ensure all community members have the opportunity to be active, socialise and be connected 1.2.1 Provide accessible facilities that support leisure, learning and recreation for people of all ages.
+Objectives Strategies Measures of Success What we need to achieve How we're going to do it How we will be judged 1.1 Build a sense of place and 1.1.1 Facilitate engagement and empowerment of local communities Community / Stakeholder belonging 1.1.2 Activate neighbourhood spaces to facilitate community gathering Satisfaction Survey (Engagement and Participation) 1.2 Ensure all community members have the opportunity to be active, socialise and be connected 1.2.1 Provide accessible facilities that support leisure, learning and recreation for people of all ages.
 Community / Stakeholder Satisfaction Survey (Activity and connectivity) Volunteer Rate 5.2 Proactively partner with the community and our stakeholders 5.2.3 Advocate and develop strong partnerships to benefit community Community / Stakeholder Satisfaction Survey (Community engagement and participation)